erkanoguz/Flood-Fill/README.md

 Finding number of group with Flood Fill algrotihm using c++ in OOP concept

-The purpose of project is findinf the number of group that consist of black cells.
+The purpose of project is finding the number of group that consist of black cells.
 Flood fill algorithm is used to find number the number of group.